assetinfo/jquery.gridSplit/README.md

 ## Quick Reference

-* A grid is initialised against a div that must have an id and a class of .grid.
+* A grid is initialised against a div that must have an id, and a class of .grid.
 <br/>

   ```html
   <div id="grid" class="grid"></div>
   ```
-* The simplest grid (one cell) would be initialised like so:
+* The simplest grid (one cell) would be initialised with something similar to:
 <br/>

   ```html
   var grid = $('#grid').gridSplit();
   ```
-* You can set various options at initialisation, for more detail see the [documentation](https://assetinfo.github.io/jquery.gridSplit/docs/$.fn.gridSplit.html):
+* You can set various options and events at initialisation, for more detail see the [documentation](https://assetinfo.github.io/jquery.gridSplit/docs/$.fn.gridSplit.html):
 <br/>

   ```html